berndartmueller/audits/README.md

 # Audits

-This is a public collection of (solo) security audits conducted by me.
+This is a public profile of my adventure as a blockchain and smart contract security auditor.

+Currently, I'm a lead security auditor at [Oak Security](https://www.oaksecurity.io/) (and [Solidified](https://solidified.io)), top warden & judge at [Code4rena](https://code4rena.com/), and a watson at [Sherlock](https://app.sherlock.xyz/).

-I'm available for web3 security consulting and auditing.
-Please reach out to me on Twitter ([@berndartmueller](https://twitter.com/berndartmueller)) if you're interested.
+I'm available for web3 security consulting and private audits.
+Please reach out to me on Twitter ([@berndartmueller](https://twitter.com/berndartmueller)) or Telegram ([bernd0491](https://t.me/bernd0491)) if you're interested.

 ## Engagements